Choose where you compete

 Judges will be looking for evidence of success in the following criteria:

-- Clear explanation of how AI has been applied within an Open Banking or Open Finance context
+- Clear explanation of how AI has been applied within an Open Banking or Open Finance context, including the type of AI or approach used (e.g. machine learning, generative AI, predictive modelling)

-- Demonstrable improvements in customer experience, decision-making, or operational efficiency
+- Demonstrable improvements compared to previous or alternative approaches (e.g. manual processes, legacy systems, or rules-based models), across customer experience, decision-making, or operational efficiency

 - Evidence of responsible and ethical AI usage, including transparency, fairness, and data protection